EOSIO/eosio-explorer/README.md

-                    -dev / --develop - Starts the tool in development mode -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts start             Start the tool, assumes the dependencies and Docker images are already prepared Available flags:
+                    -dev / --develop - Starts the tool in development mode -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts
+                    -b / --build - Force building the gui of the tool start             Start the tool, assumes the dependencies and Docker images are already prepared Available flags:
                     --server-mode - Starts the blockchain environment for the tool without opening the web application
-                    -dev / --develop - Starts the tool in development mode -d / --delete - Removes existing Docker containers --init - Builds a production-ready version of the web tool, and opens the tool with cleared local storage -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts start_gui         Starts the web tool locally without touching the nodeos and MongoDB containers.
+                    -dev / --develop - Starts the tool in development mode -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts
+                    -d / --delete - Removes existing Docker containers -b / --build - Force building the gui of the tool --init - Builds a production-ready version of the web tool, and opens the tool with cleared local storage --no-timestamp - Builds gui without adding env LASTTIMESTAMP.
+                                     Should only used by developer right before making a release start_gui         Starts the web tool locally without touching the nodeos and MongoDB containers.
                     Available flags:
                     -dev / --develop - Starts the tool in development mode